Make a Simple Lip Scrub for Natural Lip Care

 Using a Pinky Finger for Lip Care products

 Despite the product name, we don’t really want to scrub our lips!
-Instead, massage the lip scrub with your pinky using light, small, circles for 30-60 seconds.
+Instead, massage the lip scrub with your pinky or ring finger using light, small, circles for 30-60 seconds.

 Rinse with tepid water.

-Apply a moisturizing lip care product, like a balm, butter, or oil.
+Apply a moisturizing lip care product, like a balm, butter, or oil/serum.

 💚PRO TIP: If you want an extra bit of pampering, after rinsing the scrub, apply a touch of honey to your lips.
 Let it go to work for a minute or two, then rinse with tepid water.
-Apply a lip balm, butter, or oil/serum.
+Then apply a lip balm, butter, or oil/serum.

 🔶️If you have a cold sore or cracked lips, please do not use a lip scrub.
 Instead, use appropriate lip care to heal the lips before trying a lip scrub.